Aki78/AirportHeistGroup3MetropoliaProject/README.md

 It must be possible to look back at the user stories later to determine whether each planned functionality has been implemented in the software.

 The user is able to do two things: choose where they travel to and if they wish to rob the airport they are currently in.
+Where they travel to is limited by budget and distance.
+Thievery is down to luck.

 ### Core Functions
     -Print main menu